-- 12. The Chancellor shall establish procedures that define harassment on campus.
-The District shall promptly investigate complaints of harassment and will assure that any harm resulting from the harassment will be promptly redressed by restoring any lost benefit or opportunity.
-The District shall promptly investigate complaint of harassment and will assure that any harm resulting from the harassment will be promptly redressed by restoring any lost benefits or opportunity.
-The Chancellor shall further establish procedures for employees, students, and other members of the campus community that provide for the investigation and resolution of complaints regarding harassment and discrimination, and procedures for students to resolve complaints of harassment and discrimination.
-All participants are protected from retaliatory acts by the District, its employees, students, and agents. - 13.
+- 10. The District shall promptly investigate and resolve complaints of harassment and will assure that any harm resulting from the harassment will be promptly redressed by restoring any lost benefit or opportunity.
+All participants are protected from retaliatory acts by the District, its employees, students, and agents. - 11.
 This policy and related written procedures shall be widely published and publicized to administrators, faculty, staff, and students, particularly when they are new to the institution.
-They shall be available for students and employees in all administrative offices. - 14.
+They shall be available for students and employees in all administrative offices. - 12.
 It is the responsibility of each District employee and student to maintain a level of conduct that is compliant with this policy.
 Employees who violate the policy and procedures may be subject to disciplinary action up to and including termination.
 Students who violate this policy and related procedures may be subject to disciplinary measures up to and including expulsion.

-Reference: Education Code Sections 212.5; 44100; 66252; 66281.5; Government Code 12950.1; Title VII of the Civil Rights Act of 1964, 42 U.S.C.A. § 2000e.
+Reference: Education Code Sections 212.5; 44100; 66252; 66281.5; Government Code 12950.1; Title VII of the Civil Rights Act of 1964, 42 U.S.C.A. § 2000e